 30) GOAL SCORED WITH FOOT OR OTHER BODY PART

 When an attacking player intentionally directs the ball with his foot or any other body part, the goal will be refused.

 31) UNSAFE TEMPERATURE

-It is the Burrows Cup organizers responsibility to make the decision to play a game or not because of risky temperature.
+It is the organizer's responsibility to make the decision to play a game or not because of risky temperature.
 Once the game has started, only the organizers have the authority to stop or cancel a game.
 The matches can run in the rain.
 Still, organizers are not responsible for injuries, even if the conditions are not ideal.
 It is the responsibility of players to have sufficient protection.
 Heavy rainfall accumulations of water on the surface, storm or in snow are factors that may be enough to stop a match.

 A 30 seconds timeout per team per playoff game is allowed.

 There will be two periods of 12 minutes, for a total of 24 minutes of continuous time.
 The rest period between each period is 1 minute.
 Teams must change sides after each period.